What is Meditation

 In this sea of possibilities, I choose—with respect for all the possible and impossible hybrids that the liberation from the body can take in a world where spirit will likely shed its old shell and inhabit cybernetic organisms—a different path.

-I call it the liberation of the body.
+I call it the liberation of the body as a path to liberation from the body.

 Individuation in Super-Awareness